A is for effort

 I learned from Cheri,” she says.

-Sicard, a food writer based in California, started using marijuana to treat chronic nausea and depression in the late 1990s.
+Sicard, a food writer based in California, started using cannabis to treat chronic nausea and depression in the late 1990s.
 As she began making her own edibles, she was soon frustrated by the lack of information available.

 “Edibles are very popular, but there was so much education needed there,” she says.
 “They can be tremendously therapeutic, but if someone has too much THC, they can be turned off of them forever.”